hlavacs/ViennaEntityComponentSystem/README.md

     }

 lets you access the first possible entity in either tables for types *MyEntityTypeNode* and *MyEntityTypeNodeTagged<TAG2>*.
 Accessing the operator\*() yields a handle (by reference), and references to those components that all the given entity types contain (their intersection).
 References to tags are never yielded.
 The first definition is the *CTL* for the case for a specific list of entity types, which is the intersection of all given types, and removing the tag types.
-Then the specific *VecsIteratorTemplate* is defined, and the base class as well as the constructor for it are defined.
-Finally, *VecsIterator* is then derived from *VecsIteratorTemplate*.
+Then the specific *VecsIteratorT* is defined, and the base class as well as the constructor for it are defined.
+Finally, *VecsIterator* is then derived from *VecsIteratorT*.

 ### Iterating over Basic Entity Types and All their Tagged Versions